Doctoral scholarship opportunities

 As assessment has rapidly shifted online, many educators have expressed concerns about cheating.
 A range of assessment designs and technologies have been deployed in response.
 This project involves an investigation of the effectiveness of those approaches at addressing cheating, as well as their potential harms and benefits.

 Workplaces are increasingly mediated by big data, analytics and artificial intelligence.
 This has implications for universities and for learning-on-the-job.
-How do learners, teachers and institutions navigate a world with new kinds of knowledge practices?
+How do we navigate a world with new kinds of knowledge practices?

 The relational aspects of feedback are increasingly coming to be recognised as crucial in how learners make sense of and incorporate feedback.
-This research seeks to extend understandings of the role of trust and relationships in feedback conversations by examining it as a construct across different disciplines and learning environments.
-The research asks how is trust and power negotiated within feedback conversations and how is this mediated through technology to influence the effects of feedback.
+This research seeks to extend understandings of the role of trust and relationships in feedback conversations by examining it across different disciplines and learning environments.
+The research asks how are emotions and power negotiated within feedback processes and how is this mediated through technology to influence the effects of feedback.

 Assessment, authenticity and professional identity formation